Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 - `ClientSecret` for OpenID connect authentication is set to the `OpenIdConnectClientSecret` property of the `ITenantInfo` implementation.

-If the `ITenantInfo` implementation lacks one of the properties there is no impact on the respective authentication property.
+If the `ITenantInfo` implementation lacks one of these properties there is no impact on the respective authentication property.

+The cookie signin and validation events ensure that a tenant signin does not leak over to a request for another tenant within the same browser or agent.
+By default, if a new signin occurs under a new tenant then tenant claim is replaced and the prior tenant session is effectively signed off.
+Any request to the prior tenant will lack the correct tenant claim value and validation will reject the authentication.
+This behavior means only a single tenant signin can be active.
+See [other authentication options](#other-authentication-options) below if a separate signin cookie for each tenant is required.

 By changing the default challenge per-tenant, the user can be redirected to a different scheme as needed.
 Combined with a per-tenant OpenID Connect authority, this can route to shared or tenant specific authentication infrastructure.

-The `CookiePath`, `CookieLoginPath`, `CookieLogoutPath`, and `CookieAccessDeniedPath` properties can use a template format where `__tenant__` will be replaced with the identifier for each specific tenant.
+The `CookieLoginPath`, `CookieLogoutPath`, and `CookieAccessDeniedPath` properties can use a template format where `__tenant__` will be replaced with the identifier for each specific tenant.
 For example, a `CookieLoginPath` of "/\_\_tenant\_\_/Identity/Account/Login" will result in "/initech/Identity/Account/Login" for the Initech tenant.

-The code setup straight-forward:
+The code setup is straight-forward:

 ```cs
 public void ConfigureServices(IServiceCollection services)